Aaron joined the Great North Air Ambulance Service in 2022.

 “I enjoy the variety of the role, and enjoy being able to use my helicopter flying to help others.
 It is always a challenge when we arrive overhead the scene to assess the nearest and best suitable landing site, every scenario is different and presents its own challenges.”

-Outside of work Stuart likes fell running and road running, and is doing the Great North Run in 2020 on behalf of GNAAS.
+Outside of work Stuart likes fell running and road running.
 He also enjoys riding and tinkering with his motorbike, but most importantly he enjoys watching ‘the mighty’ Leeds United.